KittyGiraudel/site/_posts/2017-02-27-trading-whiteboards-for-code-reviews.md

 Now it’s always the same: the content still matters.
 You can’t ask any candidate to review any kind of code.
 I think the best would be to create a pull-request specifically for that.

 If hiring a senior JavaScript engineer to build an engine, you don’t want them to review CSS code, but you definitely want to test their knowledge about performance and their attention to documentation and testing.
-Similarly, if hiring a front-end designer, you want to make sure they know a good deal of valid, accessible HTML/CSS and have an eye for design.
+Similarly, if hiring a frontend designer, you want to make sure they know a good deal of valid, accessible HTML/CSS and have an eye for design.

-Here are a few topics you could involve when hiring a front-end position:
+Here are a few topics you could involve when hiring a frontend position:

 * HTML
 * CSS